The Formosan Christian Church of Dallas

 1. The Delinquencies:

-A. The pastors and the Executive Church Council Officers shall constitute a committee on delinquency.
+A. The pastors and the Deacons Officers shall constitute a committee on delinquency.

 B. The committee shall seek to counsel the member who violate Christian obligations to conduct himself in such a manner as to bring reproach upon the Church and shall endeavor to restore him to the place of fellowship.